danwild/aurora-australis-forecaster/README.md

 	    </ul>
 	</li>
 	<li>Also enable advanced users to 'drill-down' to perform more detailed analysis.</li>
-	<li>Some kind of user configurable solar wind alert feature for ACE feeds, so we don't need to keep setting alarms through the night. (e.g. only wake me up if Bz is x, Bx is y and Proton Density is z)</li>
+	<li>Some kind of user configurable solar wind alert feature for ACE feeds, so we don't need to keep setting alarms through the night. (e.g. only wake me up if Bz is x, Bx is y and speed is z)</li>
 	<li>Define the major impacting factors, and develop an <a href="https://github.com/danwild/aurora-australis-forecaster/wiki/Forecast-Calculation-Methodology">aggregated metric scale</a> to roughly quantify potential aurora quality</li>
 	<li>Provide other useful spatial tools - light pollution, cloud cover maps?</li>
 	<li>Leverage best available data.</li>